RoboticsLabURJC/2022-tfg-cristian-sanchez/src/friss/README.md

 2. **Fixed**, which fix the auto adjustment so we can intuitively see changes graphically.
 The reason behind is the same explained previously, in this case, we stablish max and min value for the colorbar (that must be inside the bounds to see the effect) , to representate changing values.
 The result is a changing color image where we can see the effect on a better way.

+## Resolution and size
+These parameters are important:

+1. **MapResolution**, defines the size of the cell displayed.
+It means that if resolution is equal to 2, for example, cells are twice bigger.

+2. **MapSize**, determine the number of cells displayed, usually calculated in meters.

+Summarizing, if you have Mapsize equal to 80 and MapResolution equal to 0'5 means that you will see a world of 80 x 80 units, with cells of 0'5 x 0'5 units.

 ## Usage guide